-Rumors of telehealth options for the practice of physical therapy have rumbled about in recent years, and I barely paid attention.
-Being busy with my solo practice, I didn’t take the time to pursue it in-depth, and the obstacles to telehealth seemed significant and daunting.
+Rumors of telehealth options for the practice of physical therapy have rumbled around in recent years.
+Intrigued, but busy with my solo practice, I didn’t take the time to pursue it in-depth, and the obstacles to telehealth seemed significant and daunting.
 While my state practice act included telehealth as an option (kudos to Washingtonian physical therapy leadership for being visionary), Medicare and most insurance companies didn’t recognize physical therapy as telehealth viable.
-Additionally, the word telehealth, even to this day, had varying definitions and names, which created confusion for payers, practitioners and patients alike.
+Additionally, the word telehealth, even to this day, had varying definitions and names, which created confusion for payers, practitioners, and patients alike.
 Is it telehealth?
 Telemedicine?
 Telerehabilitation ?
 Really, people?
-Get it together before I invest my time in you.
+Way to be confusing!

-Still, I was intrigued.
-Really?
-Physical therapy?
-Doesn’t the word “physical” imply a hands on approach?
-True, and yet, if I’ve learned anything practicing physical therapy (PT) over my thirty-year career in both California and Washington states, it is I expect significant change in the industry, and healthcare in general, every three to five years.
-I’ve observed those who resisted the changing environment and went about practicing their old “tried and true ways” without incorporating a healthy shifting of practice and embracing of technology.
-They succumbed to a slow, certain and significant decline of their businesses.
-They may have survived, but their gasping for air was hardly inspiring.
+And the phrase Physical therapy implies a hands-on approach, further confusing folks.
+Could PT shift and change in this way?
+If I’ve learned anything practicing physical therapy (PT) over my thirty-year career in both California and Washington states, it is I expect a significant change in the industry, and healthcare in general, every three to five years.
+I’ve observed those who resisted the changing environment and went about practicing their old “tried and true ways” without incorporating a healthy shifting of practice and embrace of technology.
+Those folks succumbed to a slow, certain and significant decline of their businesses.

 My intro to telehealth

-Much of this modification of environment was due to the ever changing regulations handed down by the Centers for Medicare and Medicaid Services (CMS) to health care providers in all settings, which persists to the present.
-These regulations profoundly impacted reimbursements to businesses, be they hospital, skilled nursing facilities, rehabilitation and outpatient settings.
+Much of this modification of the PT environment was due to the ever-changing regulations handed down by the Centers for Medicare and Medicaid Services (CMS) to health care providers in all settings, which persists to the present.
+These regulations profoundly impacted reimbursements to businesses, be they hospitals, skilled nursing facilities, rehabilitation, and outpatient settings.
 And that impacted healthcare practitioners’ income.
-CMS is the government entity which has been given power to govern all healthcare policy.
+CMS is the government entity that has been given the power to govern all healthcare policies.
 Because CMS did not recognize PT as a viable option for telehealth, many other insurance companies, per usual, followed suit.
-However, I was noting in the past five years, there were physical therapists around the country who nonetheless, were going forward with telehealth on a private basis, and doing well with it, it seemed.
+However, I was noting in the past five years, there were physical therapists around the country who nonetheless, were going forward with telehealth on a private basis, and doing well with it.
 I was definitely intrigued.

 I began practicing telehealth not long after I graduated in 1990.
 Specifically, I recall receiving a phone call when I was living in southern California.
 It was my dad, asking for my “expertise.”
 My parents weren’t exactly sure what physical therapy was when I was in school, but once I graduated and they retired, Dad and Mom soon learned.

 Dad began the conversation in his usual manner.
-Clearing his throat loudly, due to his incessant post-nasal drip, he used his lowest baritone to both jest and request, “Your Pater needs your expertise.”
-He loved to throw around Latin words at me, challenging my distant memory of my three years of high school Latin.
+Clearing his throat loudly, he used his lowest baritone to both jest and request, “Your Pater needs your expertise.”
+He loved to challenge the distant memory of my high school Latin.

-I chuckled, and wondered what new project he had taken on.
-“Yeah?
+Chuckling and wondering what new project he had taken on, I asked, “Yeah?
 What’s up?
 What did you do?” and kept the phrase “this time” shushed inside my head.

 There was silence on the other end.